department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/vsp-collaboration-cycle/collab-cycle-get-started.md

 ### Will your work impact only static content pages?

 Examples of **only static content** include:
- - Content changes to VA.gov static pages, VA Medical Centers (VAMCs), Vet Center pages
+ - VA.gov unathenticated static pages, VA Medical Centers (VAMCs), Vet Center pages

 Examples of **not only static content** include:
  - Changes to a front-end Drupal template